How Long Does a Background Check Take for a Government Job? (Federal)

 One of the leading causes of not being employed by a federal position is poor employment history.
 Gaps in employment can cause red flags due to lack of consistency, firings, employer concerns, or unreliability.

-Inconsistencies Or Lies On Resume
+Inconsistencies or Lies on Resume

 Another aspect that can disqualify people from a federal employment check is dishonesty during past employment opportunities, lying about qualifications, or embellishing the truth regarding skills.